bobsub218/Building-smartcontracts-and-dapps-on-Solana-blockchain-Tutorial/README.md

 npm install
 npm run build:program-rust
 ```
-recommend is installing the Rust extension for VSCode or whatever editor you are using.
+Recommend is installing the Rust extension for VSCode or whatever editor you are using.

-So the basic workflow is develop a smart contract in Rust > Compile with Cargo > Deploy using NodeJS

-First Solana Smart Contract
+### First Solana Smart Contract
 I’d recommend taking a look at some of the example code provided by Solana labs here: https://github.com/solana-labs

 There’s a good introduction to coding with Rust here: https://www.rust-lang.org/learn